Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 To assess Kidlearn Intervention according to the 4 experimental conditions, the assessment was entailed three parts.
 The first one corresponded to learning activity data from direct interactions with the KidLearn game computed as an "Activity score".
 The second part is dedicated to the learning effectiveness assessment of the Kidlearn intervention with pre-and post-test regarding calculation performance before and after the Kidlearn intervention.
 Finally, the third part included assessments regarding the learning experience elicited across the sessions of Kidlearn intervention (emotional and motivation scales for probing the learning experience according to the four manipulated conditions)

-\paragraph{Activity Score from KidLearn Game} The exploitation of the data from the interaction of the students with the Kidlearn activity is done using two kinds of indicators tracing the learning path of each student.
+\subsubsubsection{Activity Score from KidLearn Game} The exploitation of the data from the interaction of the students with the Kidlearn activity is done using two kinds of indicators tracing the learning path of each student.
 The first one (Fig.~\ref{fig:activityScores}) is used to compare quantitatively the activities made by the students.
-Here, two scores are built, and used in result section \ref{sec:perfResult}.
+Here, two scores are built, and used in result section.
 The former represents the activities reached by a student in the activity space, and the latter one represents the success rate over these reached activities.
 For a student, these scores are defined as follows:

 where $i$ is the index corresponding to each type of activity, $f^i$ is the factor related to the activity type $i$ as described in table \ref{tab:scoreTable}.
 If the level $j$ for type $i$ has been reached at time $t$, then $l^{i,j}(t) = j$, or else $l^{i,j}(t) = 0$. $\delta_{i,j}(t)$ is the student's success rate over the $4$ last steps activity type $i$, level $j$.
 For example, at time $t$, if a student has reached M$4$, MM$2$, R$1$ and did not reach RM, his $score^{reached}$ is equal to : $4 \times 1 + 2 \times 2 + 1 \times 3 + 0 \times 4 = 11$.